0

 Community and Care Partner Support

 Motivation grows stronger with shared experiences.
 SPEAK OUT!
-Therapy Groups ensure that participants are practicing alongside others who have the same challenges and goals.
+Classes ensure that participants are practicing alongside others who have the same challenges and goals.
 This component of the program turns therapy into a community effort, which is especially powerful for combating apathy.

 Care Partners play a vital role.
 Simple reminders, shared participation in practice, and encouragement to attend group sessions all help sustain progress.
 Recognizing that motivation lapses are neurological symptoms, not personality flaws, enables Care Partners to respond with patience and empathy.